-There is no doubt that diamonds are the world’s most popular precious gemstone.
-Any piece of jewellery would benefit from its value, sparkle, and elegance.
+There is no doubt that diamonds are the world's most popular precious gemstones.
+Any piece of yellow diamond jewellery would benefit from its value, sparkle, and elegance.
 Since the invention of radiant cuts, yellow diamonds have become more popular.
-It is common for yellow diamonds to be cut in fancy shapes and recut in order to maximize the diamond’s face-up color intensity.
+It is common for yellow diamonds to be cut in fancy shapes and recut in order to maximize the diamond's face-up color intensity.
 Among other coloured diamonds, their lower price per carat and rarity make them ideal for fashion trends in the new decade.

-Yellow diamonds: How Are They Made?
+Yellow Diamonds: How Are They Made?

 As with other natural diamonds, yellow diamonds are formed through the same process.
 Millions and millions of years go into the formation of these rare stones.
 A diamond forms under immense pressure and extremely high temperatures deep within the earth's crust.

 The presence of nitrogen in canary diamonds gives the naturally yellow hue.
 The stone's compound element contains nitrogen when yellow diamonds are formed.
 There are several colours of canary yellow, with the lightest being very pale yellow and the darkest being very vivid yellow.

 A Yellow Diamond's Origin

 Due to nitrogen's presence in diamonds, yellow diamonds have a unique colour.
 The yellow colour is created by the nitrogen molecules absorbing blue light.
 Yellow diamonds can range in colour from light to dark, depending on the amount of nitrogen.

 Yellow diamonds, for example, often have brown or orange tints due to different chemicals present during the diamond's formation.
 These diamonds - known as Yellow Diamonds - are scarce due to the natural process required for a diamond to have a deep yellow colour.